Posts Tagged ‘seo’

 How to get links without breaking the rules

 Despite the rise of social signals and the continued prominence of content as primary search engine optimization tools, high-quality inbound links remain one of the three big components in improving rankings.
-The automated processes have been devalued; low-quality posts, footer links, and sidebar links are a thing of the past and in excess can actually hurt a website.
-Strong, contextual links are still valid.
-In fact, some have shown that they’re more important than ever.
-In this infographic by Digital Net Agency, which comes to us via Honda Dealers San Jose, they examine the two different…
+The automated processes have been devalued; low-quality posts, footer links, and sidebar links are a thing of the past and in excess can actually… Continue reading How to get links without breaking the rules

 Get people reading your blog through social signals

 As bloggers we want our written articles to be seen, read and commented on.
 We want to provoke thought, teach something new, share news-worthy content with our readers and discover trends to connect us through the written word.
-However, I have noticed that many will publish an article and then walk away and it makes me wonder why, why would you take the time to write something and not use the provided share buttons on the website or blog?
-(I hope we are past the stage of not having social buttons) Discovery is only a part of the process, yes you added it to relevant categories and ensured there were tags/keywords…
+However, I have noticed that many will publish an article and then walk away and it makes… Continue reading Get people reading your blog through social signals

 The single most important thing businesses can do to improve their search rankings

 No, it’s not spam, but it is associated with a pork product.
 Search engine optimization has a bad name in many circles.
 It is synonymous with spamming much in the same way that racial, lifestyle, and religious stereotypes work; the few bad apples make the normal, honorable “SEOs” look bad.
-With that said, this isn’t about them.
-People are getting more involved with their websites and they often ask what they should be focused upon to get their search rankings higher.
-I always tell them the same thing, and it’s held true since 2007.
-In fact, it’s become even more important.
-Bacon.
-Bacon is the key to…
+With that said, this isn’t… Continue reading The single most important thing businesses can do to improve their search rankings

 The Google crackdown on SEO has begun